Hamidspirit/hamidspirit/README.md

 # 💫 About Me:
-currently a backend dev.<br>i wish i'd committed more .<br>if you guessed i meant Github, yeah that is a good guess.<br>really want to learn vim motion and linux.<br>like reading books.
+a backend dev.<br>i wish i'd committed more .<br>if you guessed i meant Github, yeah that is a good guess.<br>really want to learn vim motion and linux.<br>like reading books.

 ## 🌐 Socials: